 Of all of the boroughs, Queens is widely considered to be the biggest melting pot in New York City.
-The Flushing Lunar New Year Parade is a celebration of the borough's culture.
+The borough has a pretty large Asian population, which makes the Flushing Lunar New Year Parade a celebration of the borough's culture.

 Flushing is home to the original Chinatown in Queens.
 Just take a few steps on Main Street, Kissena Boulevard, and 41st Avenue, and you'll be immersed in Chinese culture.
 There are so many restaurants, grocery stores, cultural centers, and other businesses.